Have you ever eaten gluten? No, not glue — gluten! If you've ever eaten a piece of bread, a slice of pizza, or a bowl of cereal, chances are you have.

 In addition to foods that contain gluten, you'll need to watch out for foods that may have been contaminated with gluten.
 That means a food doesn't contain gluten as an ingredient but came into contact with gluten-containing foods.
 This is most likely to occur at home in your own kitchen — for instance, wheat bread crumbs in the toaster, the butter, or peanut butter.

 If you have celiac disease you will need your own toaster and you should also have separate spreads and condiments to avoid this cross-contamination.
-Some foods are contaminated during processing, so your mom or dad can help you by finding foods that are certified as gluten-free.
+Some foods are contaminated during processing, so your mom or dad can help you by finding certified gluten-free foods.
 For instance, gluten-free oats are now available for people with celiac disease.

 - packaged rice mixes